syy555/SteakKnife/README.md

 Here is a Project called javasist-util, but in fact this is a project based on ASM (LOL

 The main purpose of this project is help hookling method in your java/kotlin project.
-It seems like aspectj but more powerful.
+It seems like aspectj but more powerful. ps:only support static method now, maybe more functions later

 For example: